Blood pressure: It's about the numbers

 Screening for high blood pressure

-Most people should stat having their blood pressure checked at age 40, and every three to five years after that, if they're healthy.
+Most people should start having their blood pressure checked at age 40, and every three to five years after that, if they're healthy.
 Typically, adults have their blood pressure checked whenever they come to the clinic, which helps you and you care team stay on top of your numbers.

 However, if your body mass index (BMI) is over 25, you are African American, or have previously been found to have high blood pressure (above 130/80), you should be checked every year.